-Community engagement leads to better decisions for our national parks and reserves because it helps us take into account the various interests, values, needs and perspectives of the people our decisions affect, and use this knowledge to improve our plans and policies.
+Community engagement leads to better decisions for our national parks and reserves.
+We seek to understand the various interests, values, needs and perspectives of the people our decisions affect, and use this knowledge to improve our plans and policies.

-Participatory decision-making also creates a culture of shared responsibility, encouraging people to protect and conserve the environment and cultural heritage of New South Wales.
+Participatory decision-making creates a culture of shared responsibility and encourages people to protect and conserve the environment and cultural heritage of New South Wales.